Prasannaverse13/Multitenant-Project-Management-SaaS-Application/README.md

 # Basic
-This application was built as part of the term project by a group of 5 for the course - CMPE 281 Cloud Technologies at San Jose State Univerity.

 This is a prototype Multitenant SaaS Web Application that can be used by project management groups to manage and track their projects.
 The features of this application are described below:

 ## Usage